All Episodes

 Yes.

-Uh insurance companies are making billions of dollars and regular Americans are paying uh insane amounts of money for their care.
+Insurance companies are making billions of dollars, and regular Americans are paying insane amounts of money for their care.

-Jonathan, all I know is so now we're not even gonna have a private health insurance option uh if they have their way.
+Jonathan, all I know is, so now we're not even going to have a private health insurance option if they have their way.

-We're gonna have a 70% top marginal rate, then we're gonna have a 90% top corporate rate, then we're gonna get rid of oil and gas, the lifeblood of our economy, and no more combustion engines.
+Then we're going to get rid of oil and gas, the lifeblood of our economy, and no more combustion engines.

-Everything in life is gonna be free, though.
+Everything in life is going to be free, though.

 And then eventually planes and cows go away.

-That's why I'm saying thinking about investing heavily in cows.
+That's why I'm thinking about investing heavily in cows.

-You know, when I you the the clip that you played when we came in of uh this squad talking and saying the things that they say, I didn't think anything could get dumber than the view.
+You know, the clip that you played when we came in of this squad talking and saying the things that they say, I didn't think anything could get dumber than the view.

 But they have proven that they can actually go the distance and say things that are dumber than the view.